Persistent Data Management: Choosing the Right Docker Volume Type

 Use Cases

-• Data that needs to be shared securely between multiple containers.
+- Data that needs to be shared between containers on the same host.

 Practical Example: Creating and Attaching a Named Volume